-The MUSC College of Pharmacy has been educating outstanding pharmacists for more than 100 years, breaking new ground in education, research and patient care.
+Educating outstanding pharmacists for over 100 years, breaking new ground in education, research and patient care.

 MUSC Pharmacy has been around since the Chester Arthur administration, just three years after Thomas Edison was credited with inventing the first light bulb.